sqonk/phext-core/docs/api/strings.md

 ```php
 static public function starts_with(string $haystack, string $needle) : bool
 ```
 Determines if the given haystack starts with the needle.

-When running on PHP >= 8.0 this function simply calls str_starts_with().
+@deprecated Use PHP's built-in method str_starts_with() instead.

 ------